-Other safety measures: Delta is cleaning planes between each and every flight.
+Other safety measures: Delta is cleaning and spraying down planes between each and every flight – though it will also stop electrostatic spraying between each flight soon, too.
 It has also switched up its boarding process, boarding planes from back to front in groups of four to five rows at a time.
-And it has suspended normal in-flight service, handing out bags with water, snacks, and cleaning supplies instead.
+Just recently, Delta brought back a modified drink and snack service after months of only giving passengers baggies with water and snacks.

 Frontier is blocking some middle seats, but only in the more expensive “stretch seating” section at the front of the plane.
 Throughout the rest of the cabin, your Frontier flight may fill up.

 Other safety features: Believe it or not, Frontier is the only major U.S. airline testing flyers' temperatures before every flight.
 Frontier has also started boarding planes from back to front.
 The airline cleans high-traffic areas of the plane between each flight, and sends jets for deep-cleaning each night.